-- (a) Where a police officer is directed or rostered to temporarily fill a position of higher rank, the police officer will be paid extra remuneration at the rate applicable to the higher rank as provided in clauses 12.7(b), (c) and (d), provided that the police officer: - (i) temporarily fills the position for more than five consecutive shifts not including scheduled day/s off; and - (ii) performs all of those duties and accepts all of those responsibilities for the time being associated with the position. - (b) In each case the amount of extra remuneration payable to a police officer will be the difference between the police officer's salary and the minimum salary prescribed for the rank at which the police officer relieves. - (c) If a police officer who is temporarily filling a position of higher rank goes on annual leave or sick leave, such leave will not be deemed to interrupt the period of performance of such duties if the police officer goes back to the same duties on their return from leave. - (d) A police officer absent on annual leave will continue to receive the extra remuneration to which the entitlement under clause 12.7 applies if the police officer had been receiving such extra remuneration for at least 12 months preceding the commencement of leave.
+- (a) Where a police officer is directed or rostered to temporarily fill a position of higher rank, the police officer will be paid extra remuneration at the rate applicable to the higher rank as provided in clauses 12.7(b) and (c), provided that the police officer: - (i) temporarily fills the position for more than five consecutive shifts not including scheduled days off; and - (ii) performs all of those duties and accepts all of those responsibilities for the time being associated with the position. - (b) In each case the amount of extra remuneration payable to a police officer will be the difference between the police officer's salary and the minimum salary prescribed for the rank at which the police officer relieves. - (c) If a police officer who is temporarily filling a position of higher rank goes on annual leave or sick leave, such leave will not be deemed to interrupt the period of performance of such duties if the police officer goes back to the same duties on their return from leave.